gordon-cs/gordon-360-api/README.md

 `api/activities` Get all the clubs.

-`api/activities/:id` Get the club with id `id`.
+`api/activities/:id` Get the club with activity code `id`.

-`api/activities/session/:id` Get the clubs offered during the session with id `id`.
+`api/activities/session/:id` Get the clubs offered during the session with session code `id`.

 ##### PUT

-`api/activities/:id` Edit club information for the club with id `id`.
+`api/activities/:id` Edit club information for the club with activity code `id`.

 ### Membership Requests
 What is it?
 Resource that represents a person's application/request to join a club.